Sumitsana140/Vrinda-Store-Annual-Report/README.md

 *Which channel is contributing maximum sales?
 *Highest selling catagory?
 *Relation between age an gender based on number of orders?
-* Give your suggestion to improve sales seeing the dasboard.
+* Give your suggestion to improve sales seeing the dashboard.
 The raw data also provided with report as raw data.